 Back in his undergraduate days, Roger Rothman planned to major in mathematics or physics.
 Then he took his first art history course, and his life has never been the same.

-"Art history is an ever-expanding field that values experimentation and creativity," says Rothman, now an associate professor of art.
+"Art history is an ever-expanding field that values experimentation and creativity," says Rothman, now a professor of art.
 "It allows me to incorporate issues that stem from philosophy, sociology, religion, science and more."

 Rothman, who joined Bucknell's faculty in 2003, teaches courses in modern and contemporary art with emphasis on French Impressionism and Post-impressionism, Cubism, Dada, Abstract Expressionism, Minimalism and Postmodernism.
 He is finishing a book on Salvador Dalí, and continuing his research on contemporary art and theory.

 He was drawn to Bucknell by Lewisburg's proximity to New York City, a hub of the contemporary art scene, and opportunities to work with "a brilliant faculty ... and bright students."